storyprotocol/SIPs/proposals/00001-sip-process.md

 proposal in this category might suggest expanding SIPs into additional categories.

+### Access Control

+While this repository is open for everyone to contribute, community members are granted two levels of access to prevent spam, scams, and unrelated posts.

+- `Contributor`: Community members who have reviewed draft ideas in the forum can receive this role from maintainers, allowing them to create PRs in this repository.
+Once this role is gained it stays active for future, unless with active votes of majority of maintainers

+- `Maintainer`: Maintainers are community members who facilitate the process by reviewing proposal states and guiding them through the pipeline.
+Any proposal state change requires a majority vote from maintainers.
+Monthly open-to-all meetings are held to review SIPs and allocate roles.
+Through majority voting (2/3), maintainers can grant or revoke both contributor and maintainer roles within the community.

 ### SIP Lifecycle

 Every SIP starts as an Idea and follows the lifecycle as it progresses.